DLR-TS/gdal-xodr/README.md

 OpenDRIVE datasets for testing can be found in the official [OpenDRIVE download section](http://opendrive.org/download.html).
 For advanced debug console output of those utility programs and the implemented drivers add `CPL_DEBUG=ON` to your running environment.

 ## General Development Notes
-To easily add new drivers to GDAL as shared libraries GDAL provides the GDALDriverManager with its [`AutoLoadDrivers()`](http://www.gdal.org/classGDALDriverManager.html#a77417ede570b33695e5b318fbbdb1968) function.
+To easily add new drivers to GDAL as shared libraries GDAL provides the GDALDriverManager with its [`AutoLoadDrivers()`](https://gdal.org/doxygen/classGDALDriverManager.html#a77417ede570b33695e5b318fbbdb1968) function.
 The FileGDB driver serves as good orientation for shared library development in GDAL/OGR, see `RegisterOGRFileGDB()` in [`FGdbDriver.cpp`](../filegdb/FGdbDriver.cpp).
-Also consider the [FileGDB Building Notes](http://www.gdal.org/drv_filegdb.html).
+Also consider the [https://gdal.org/drivers/vector/filegdb.html#building-notes).

 [@OrozcoIdrobo2015]: http://elib.dlr.de/103827/ "Orozco Idrobo, Ana Maria (2015).
 Extension of the Geospatial Data Abstraction Library (GDAL/OGR) for OpenDRIVE Support in GIS Applications for Visualisation and Data Accumulation for Driving Simulators.
 Master's thesis, Technical University of Munich."
 [@Scholz2017]: http://elib.dlr.de/110123/ "Scholz, Michael and Orozco Idrobo, Ana Maria (2017).
 Supporting the Implementation of Driving Simulator Environments Through Established GIS Approaches by Extending the Geospatial Data Abstraction Library (GDAL) with OpenDRIVE.
 In: Proceedings of the Driving Simulator Conference 2017 Europe VR, pp. 51-54.
 Driving Simulation Conference 2017, Stuttgart, Germany."